Hsieh Feng-Rong, Senior Manager of ALIEN Art Centre

 Unrestricted

-To further explore the creative trajectories and key works of the “Double P” duo—Philippe Parreno and Pierre Huyghe—the Winsing Arts Foundation has invited Hsieh Feng-Rong, senior manager at ALIEN Art Centre and former project coordinator for Parreno’s 2017 solo exhibition Synchronicity at Rockbund Art Museum in Shanghai, along with Muchi Shaw, Asia representative of the German gallery Esther Schipper, which represents both Parreno and Huyghe.
-This conversation invites participants to reflect on the journey from Winsing Art Place to the Taipei Biennial, considering the relational dynamics between people, space, objects, and one another through expert insight, audience dialogue, and the interaction between artworks and their environments.
+To further explore the creative trajectories and key works of the “Double P” duo—Philippe Parreno and Pierre Huyghe—the Winsing Arts Foundation has invited Feng-Rong Hsieh, senior manager at ALIEN Art Centre and former project coordinator for Parreno’s 2017 solo exhibition Synchronicity at Rockbund Art Museum in Shanghai, and Muchi Shaw, Associate Director Asia at the German-based gallery Esther Schipper, which represents both Parreno and Huyghe.
+This conversation invites participants to reflect on the journey from Winsing Art Place to the Taipei Biennial, considering the relational dynamics between people, space, objects, and one another through expert insights, audience interactions, and the dialogue between artworks and their environments.

-“Philippe Parreno's exhibition is very moderately moving about the sensory experience beyond the visual.” - Hsieh Feng-Rong, Senior Manager of ALIEN Art Centre
+“Philippe Parreno’s exhibition very moderately mobilizes the senses beyond the visual experience.”— Feng-Rong Hsieh, Senior Manager of ALIEN Art Centre

-“Both Parreno and Hugo's work explores this topic at the time, and they also emphasize the dialogue between the work and the exhibition space and the audience” - Muchi Shaw, Associate Director, Asia, Esther Schipper
+“Both Parreno and Huyghe’s work explores the topic of time, and they also emphasize the dialogue between works, the exhibition space, and viewers.”—Muchi Shaw, Associate Director, Asia, Esther Schipper

-The expert-led tour of Philippe Parreno’s solo exhibition, organized by Winsing Arts Foundation, has successfully concluded.
-We sincerely thank all participants who joined us on this thoughtful journey—from Winsing Art Place to the Taipei Biennial at the Taipei Fine Arts Museum—guided by Hsieh Feng-Rong, Senior Manager of ALIEN Art Centre and Muchi Shaw, Asia Director of the German gallery Esther Schipper.
-Together, we explored the artistic worlds of Philippe Parreno and Pierre Huyghe, step by step.
+The expert-led tour of Philippe Parreno’s solo exhibition, organized by the Winsing Arts Foundation, has successfully concluded.
+We sincerely thank all participants who joined us on this thought-provoking journey—from Winsing Art Place to the Taipei Biennial at the Taipei Fine Arts Museum—guided by Feng-Rong Hsieh, Senior Manager of ALIEN Art Centre, and Muchi Shaw, Associate Director, Asia at the German-based gallery Esther Schipper.
+Together, we gradually dived into the artistic worlds of Philippe Parreno and Pierre Huyghe.

-Hsieh Feng-Rong, who previously served as project coordinator for Philippe Parreno’s exhibition at the Rockbund Art Museum in Shanghai, gave a compelling talk about his collaboration with the artist and offered deep insights into his creative concepts.
+Feng-Rong Hsieh, who previously served as the project coordinator for Parreno’s exhibition at the Rockbund Art Museum in Shanghai, gave a compelling talk about his collaboration with the artist and offered deep insights into his creative concepts.
 Muchi Shaw also delivered an in-depth interpretation of Parreno’s key works featured at Winsing Art Place, and guided the audience through a professional reading of Pierre Huyghe’s Exomind (Deep Water), currently on view at the Taipei Biennial.